How farmers are networking and sharing ideas online

 Direct sales offer financial stability

-As the focus on financial recovery and stability continues, Canadian farmers have devised new ways to sell their goods to offset the shocks that reverberated through their usual markets in 2020.
+As the focus on financial recovery and stability continues, Canadian farmers have devised new ways to sell their goods to offset the shocks that reverberated through their usual markets.

 The most common response is some form of direct selling to consumers.